SheetalMaurya/MvvmCross-Wiki/MonoTouch.Dialog-data-binding-without-full-MvvmCross-framework.md

         }
     }
 ```

+**Note**: when authoring your own ViewModels, please be very careful to make sure that the PropertyChanged event is only ever fired on the UI thread.
+In the full mvvmcross framework, there's a base class to help you do this - [MvxNotifyPropertyChanged.cs](https://github.com/slodge/MvvmCross/blob/master/Cirrious/Cirrious.MvvmCross/ViewModels/MvxNotifyPropertyChanged.cs)

 ##View
 And finally the view is then just setup as a "normal MonoTouch.Dialog" but with extra `Bind` statements added: